-- Advocating for the prevention of cruelty to equines and other animals
+- Advocating for the prevention of cruelty to equines and other animals and anti-horse slaughter

 - Prompting others to reach out and help animals in need